 subclasses for the best results.

-create custom notifications that use
+However, you can create custom notifications that use

-custom card layouts that
+custom card layouts

-work well on the watch.
+that work well on the watch.

 Recommended notifications for wearables